Venezuela's Chavez fights young rival in re-election bid

 The vote is also a cliffhanger for other left-wing governments in the region, from Cuba to Ecuador, who depend on Chavez’s discounted oil sales and generous financial assistance.

-Seamlessly flipping from jocular prankster to blustering anti-capitalist crusader, Chavez’s stories of his poor but happy childhood in a small village have helped him create an emotional bond with poor Venezuelans who see him as one of the family.
+Seamlessly flipping from jocular prankster to blustering anti-capitalist crusader, Chavez’s stories of his poor but happy childhood in a small village have helped him create intense emotional bonds with poor Venezuelans who see him as one of the family.

-Over the last year he launched programs to give pensions to the elderly, stipends to poor mothers, and tens of thousands of new homes were handed over on live TV to tearful supporters.
+Over the last year he launched programs to give pensions to the elderly, stipends to poor mothers, and tens of thousands of new homes were handed over on live television to tearful supporters.

-Everywhere Chavez has gone on the campaign trail, supplicants have shouted to him asking for help getting a home or a job, or thrust hand-written letters at his staff.
+At a rally in his hometown of Sabaneta, Chavez stood sweaty and tired-looking on the back of a pick-up truck pushing though a throng of supporters.
+Supplicants shouted to him asking for help getting a home or a job, or thrust hand-written letters into boxes and large bags carried by his staff.

-“I work for the state and I‘m offended that the loser (Capriles) says we’re made to attend and made to wear red!” said Paulo Garralaga, at Thursday’s giant rally in Caracas.
-“I came to support Chavez and to tell him I‘m going to vote for him.”
+“I came with 12 people to tell him we’re going to vote for him,” enthused Emilia Fernandez, 45, a sugar worker.

 Yet day-to-day issues are overshadowing ideological fervor.

 Nationalizations have weakened private enterprise and given party apparatchiks growing control over jobs.
-Weak law enforcement, dysfunctional courts and plentiful arms have made Venezuela more violent than some war-zones.
+Weak law enforcement, dysfunctional courts and plentiful arms have made Venezuela more violent than some war-torn countries.
 Frequent blackouts are an annoying reminder of squandered oil income.

-“Each one of you should make a list of the problems that you have, and ask yourself, how many of those problems has this famous revolution solved for you?” the wiry and sports-loving Capriles intoned at one of his final rallies.
+“Each one of you should make a list of the problems that you have, and ask yourself, how many of those problems has this famous revolution solved for you?” the wiry and sports-loving Capriles intoned at a recent rally in the Andes.

 The business-friendly law graduate easily won an opposition primary election in February and has united anti-Chavez parties like no one before him.
 His rallies have been notably more energetic and swollen with ecstatic fans in the final weeks.